 Down East Wood Ducks Game Notes - at Myrtle Beach

-The Down East Wood Ducks continue their series against the Myrtle Beach Pelicans tonight at 7:05 p.m.
-RHP Wyatt Sparks (1-0, 3.18) gets the nod for Down East and Myrtle Beach will counter with LHP D.J.
-Herz (1-2, 3.71).
+The Down East Wood Ducks continue their six-game series against the Myrtle Beach Pelicans tonight at 7:05 p.m.
+The Wood Ducks will turn to RHP Abdiel Mendoza (1-2, 3.94) and Myrtle Beach will counter with RHP Richard Gallardo (1-4, 5.40)

 ---